SnailWalkerYC/SnailWalkerYC.github.io/_posts/2019-08-05-depth-estimation.md

 ##### UCL-Depth-Estimation

+I tried with different kinds of mono sequence depth prediction methods, but the left right consistency is the best with distinct boundary and shape.
+The loss combining with SSIM and photometric loss, then with disparity smoothness loss and left right disparity consitency.

+The network will predict both left and right images' disparity to get reconstructed the other side image with only the left image.
+With the predicted disparity, we can get the depth from d = bf/d.
+So why in this paper, we should use stereo setting, one reason is that we need the disparity as ground truth.
+The other reason is that it will add more constrains in the nework to combat with artifacts.

 ##### UCB-Zhou Depth Estimation

 This method is based on the rigid motion assumption.
 This is the first monocular unsupervised depth estimation methods.